 This tutorial will walk you through what a first time user of the WeatherLink v2 API needs to do in order to start retrieving weather observation data.
+If you do not have your own WeatherLink weather station setup yet you can use the WeatherLink v2 API in demo mode.

 Step 1 - Get Your API Key and API Secret